Saturday, January 31, 2026

 Coffee rituals?

 Yup.. they exist.
 Also, I seem to have been unknowingly engaging in them for several decades.
 Turns out, it goes way beyond coffee.
-There are loads of other things I’ve ritualized and chances are, you’ve been doing right along with me.
+There are loads of other things I’ve ritualized and chances are, you’ve been doing them right along with me.

 Examples